awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.platform.upgrade.md

 1. Navigate to the [management page](environments-console.md) for your environment\.

 1. In the **Overview** section, under **Platform**, choose **Change**\.
-![\[Elastic Beanstalk Newer Platform Available\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/aeb-env-dashboard-changetonewplatform.png)
+![\[Elastic Beanstalk newer platform available\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/aeb-env-dashboard-changetonewplatform.png)

 1. Choose a **Platform Version**\.
 The newest platform version is selected automatically, but you can update to any version that you've used in the past\.
-![\[Elastic Beanstalk Update Platform Version Confirmation\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/aeb-env-updateplatform-rollingon.png)
+![\[Elastic Beanstalk update platform version confirmation\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/aeb-env-updateplatform-rollingon.png)

 1. Choose **Save**\.

 To further simplify platform updates, Elastic Beanstalk can manage them for you\.
 You can configure your environment to apply minor and patch version updates automatically during a configurable weekly maintenance window\.
 Elastic Beanstalk applies managed updates with no downtime or reduction in capacity, and cancels the update immediately if instances running your application on the new version fail health checks\.
-For details, see [Managed Platform Updates](environment-platform-update-managed.md)\.
+For details, see [Managed platform updates](environment-platform-update-managed.md)\.

-## Method 2 – Perform a Blue/Green Deployment<a name="using-features.platform.upgrade.bluegreen"></a>
+## Method 2 – Perform a Blue/Green deployment<a name="using-features.platform.upgrade.bluegreen"></a>

 Use this method to update to a different runtime, web server, or application server versions, or to a different major platform version\.
 This is typically necessary when you want to take advantage of new runtime capabilities or the latest Elastic Beanstalk functionality\.